nevermined-io/ipnft-cli/README.md

-  vitadao accounts list                                                 List all accounts vitadao accounts fund account                                         Funds an account on a test net vitadao agreements                                                    Agreements functions vitadao agreements create-sale did price buyer [seller]               Creates an sales offer for an NFT with the given DID vitadao agreements execute-sale agreementId price seller [buyer]      Pays for an NFT and stores it in the escrow vitadao agreements finalize-sale agreementId price buyer [seller]     Transfers the NFT and retrieves the payment from the escrow vitadao agreements create-access did accessor [holder]                Creates an access agreement vitadao agreements execute-access agreementId accessor [holder]       Executes an access agreement vitadao nfts                                                          NFTs functions vitadao nfts show did                                                 Retrieves information about an NFT vitadao nfts mint to id url [minter]                                  Mint an NFT
+  vitadao accounts list                                                 List all accounts vitadao accounts fund account                                         Funds an account on a test net vitadao agreements                                                    Agreements functions vitadao agreements list did                                           Lists all agreements for given DID vitadao agreements show agreementId                                   Shows details about an agreement vitadao nfts                                                          NFTs functions vitadao nfts show did                                                 Retrieves information about an NFT vitadao nfts create [creator]                                         Creates an NFT vitadao nfts mint did [minter]                                        Mints an NFT vitadao nfts order did [buyer]                                        Orders an NFT by paying for it to the escrow vitadao nfts transfer agreementId [seller]                            Transfers the NFT to the buyer and the funds from the escrow to the seller vitadao nfts download did [consumer] [destination]                    Downloads the data of an NFT vitadao nfts search [search]                                          Searches for NFTs

 Options:
       --help     Show help                                              [boolean]